Names and identifying details have been changed to protect client privacy. Published with written consent.

 The Presenting Concern

-Michael's daughter initially scheduled the consultation.
-She had found her father sleeping in his car outside the hospice where Diane had spent her final weeks.
+The client's daughter initially scheduled the consultation.
+She had found her father sleeping in his car outside the hospice where his wife had spent her final weeks.
 He was not suicidal, she clarified.
 He just "couldn't bear being in the house alone."
-On his intake forms, Michael checked boxes consistent with persistent complicated grief: intrusive longing, difficulty accepting the loss, identity disruption, and withdrawal from meaningful activities.
+On his intake forms the client checked boxes consistent with persistent complicated grief: intrusive longing, difficulty accepting the loss, identity disruption, and withdrawal from meaningful activities.

-During the first session, Michael was candid.
+During the first session, the client was candid.
 "I know she's gone.
 That's not the problem.
 The problem is I don't know who I am without her, and I'm not sure I want to find out."

 Everyone keeps telling me to move on.
 I don't want to move on.
 Moving on feels like forgetting, and forgetting feels like losing her twice.